Intention

 Implementation

-At St George’s Cathedral Catholic Primary School, we know the importance of early reading therefore children begin Phonics sessions in Nursery.
-In Reception through to Year 2 children are taught Phonics through the Little Wandle scheme of work which implements a synthetic, systematic Phonics programme.
-All staff across school are trained in the Little Wandle programme therefore Phonics sessions can be delivered with maximum effect.
+At St George’s Cathedral Catholic Primary School, we know the importance of early reading.
+Therefore, children begin Phonics sessions in Nursery.
+From Reception through to Year 2 children are taught Phonics through the Little Wandle scheme of work, which implements a synthetic, systematic Phonics programme.
+All staff across the school are trained in the Little Wandle programme.
+Therefore, Phonics sessions can be delivered with maximum effect.

 Home reading books are tailored to children’s phonic knowledge to enable them to practise the sounds they are secure in.
 Children from Nursery to Year 2 read Big Cat Phonics books which are linked to their Phonic knowledge.

-We are inclusive school who understand that children are individual and have different learning needs.
-As a school we assess children throughout to ensure that once explicit Phonics sessions stop in Year 2, children who have Phonetic gaps still develop their learning through tailored interventions to fill gaps and ensure children leave us as confident and fluent readers.
+We are an inclusive school that understands that children are individuals and have different learning needs.
+As a school, we assess children throughout to ensure that once explicit Phonics sessions stop in Year 2, children who have Phonetic gaps still develop their learning through tailored interventions to fill gaps and ensure children leave us as confident and fluent readers.

 Impact

 Children at our school are keen and eager to read due to their love of reading.
 It is evident to see the confidence in how they use their Phonic skills when reading by segmenting and blending words to read and chunking up longer words.
-Due to regular reading and daily Phonics sessions children develop their fluency which supports their comprehension skills.
+Due to regular reading and daily Phonics sessions, children develop their fluency, which supports their comprehension skills.
 Children are confident readers and show good levels of engagement and enjoyment during Phonics sessions.
-They make good progress in their Phonics learning and due to keep up and catch-up sessions staff have a good knowledge of each child.
+They make good progress in their Phonics learning and, due to keeping up and catch-up sessions, staff have a good knowledge of each child.